Synkied/OC_Projet-5/doc/doc.md

 3. Put each category name in the "categories" database
 4. Put stores and brands in their corresponding table
 4. Put each product in the "products" database with links to brands stores and categories
-5. todo

 ## User interactions
-The user enters a product name, and gets a healthier replacement displayed.
+The user choses a product (via a number), and gets a healthier replacement displayed.
-He can fav it (maybe see another replacement?).
+He can fav it.